twokilohertz/pymumble/API.md

 Return the first channel object matching the name.

-> `Mumble.channels.unlink(channel_id)`
+> `Mumble.channels.unlink_every_channel()`

-Unlink every channels in server if channel_id is not given.
+Unlink every channels in server.
-Unlink all channels which is linked to this id if channel_id is given.
+So there will be no channel linked to other channel.

 ## Channel object (accessible through Mumble.channels[channel_id] or Mumble.channels.find_by_name(Name))
 Contains the properties of the specific channel.